wwang107/website/README.md

 npm run dev:frontend
 ```

-The frontend proxies `/api/*` requests to the backend via Vite's dev proxy — no CORS issues.
+The frontend proxies `/api/*` and `/ws` requests to the backend via Vite's dev proxy — no CORS issues.

 ### Production